top of page

-Groundwater Conservation Districts
+Headwaters Groundwater Conservation District

 The creation of groundwater conservation districts is authorized by state law (Texas Water Code, Chapter 36) and such districts are empowered and charged to conserve, preserve, protect, recharge, and prevent waste of groundwater resources within their boundaries.
-Groundwater conservation districts are the state’s preferred method of groundwater management
+Groundwater conservation districts are the state’s preferred method of groundwater management.

 Priority Groundwater Management Areas